Online Casinos: A Definitive Guide

 Responsible Gambling Policies

 While the primary reason that online casinos exist is to make companies money, responsible companies will care about their customers’ wellbeing and implement policies to ensure their gambling habits don’t get the best of them.
-For some this simply means providing guides on the site to help players understand the signs of problem gambling and how they can seek help, while other casinos might go as far as to ask certain regular players to provide proof of their incomes to make sure that the huge amounts they are wagering are actually within their limits.
+For some this simply means providing guides on the site to help players understand the signs of gambling/lottery addiction and how they can seek assistance, while other casinos might go as far as to ask certain regular players to provide proof of their incomes to make sure that the huge amounts they are wagering are actually within their limits.

 Terms and Conditions (T&C)